fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs description %} Describes and provides information regarding the object. {% enddocs %}

 {% docs duplicates %} Represent the number of duplicate email addresses associated with a send (exists only when a send occurs to multiple lists). {% enddocs %}

+{% docs dynamic_email_subject %} Contains content to be used in a dynamic subject line. {% enddocs %}

 {% docs email %} Each record represents an email. {% enddocs %}